johannesdewit/BPTChecks/README.md

 # BPTChecks

-A package with different scripts that check whether Brill plain text (BPT) markdown files are formatted correctly.
+An expanding package with different scripts that check whether Brill plain text (BPT) markdown files are formatted correctly.

 ## FootnoteCheck